ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 seq 0 409 | xargs -P100 -I{} bash -c './download.sh {}'
 ```

-The dataset is splitted into 410 files, each file contains ca. 1 million rows.
+The dataset is split into 410 files, each file contains ca. 1 million rows.
 If you like to work with a smaller subset of the data, simply adjust the limits, e.g. `seq 0 9 | ...`.

 ## Create table